Yandex Cloud

 • Required quotas

-• Create a service account with the admin privileges for the cloud
+• Create a cloud administrator service account

-• Install the required utilities
+• Install the required tools

 • Deploy your resources